Introduction to dashboards

-Dashboards are customizable pages to display information about your smart home devices.
+Dashboards are customizable pages that display information about your smart home devices.

-In the sidebar on the left, you see the names of different dashboards.
-Home Assistant comes with multiple dashboards out of the box.
+In the left sidebar, you see the names of different dashboards.
+Home Assistant comes with different dashboard types out of the box, such as:

 - Overview